opencitations/virtuoso_utilities/README.md

 *   `--max-dirty-buffers`: Maximum dirty buffers before checkpoint.
 Auto-calculated based on the final `--memory` value (either the default or the one you provided).
 *   `--number-of-buffers`: Number of buffers.
 Auto-calculated based on the final `--memory` value (either the default or the one you provided).
 *   `--estimated-db-size-gb`: Estimated database size in GB.
 If provided and >= 1 GB, `MaxCheckpointRemap` will be preconfigured via environment variables rather than measuring existing data.
 Useful for new deployments when you can estimate the final database size.
+*   `--network`: Docker network to connect the container to (must be a pre-existing network).
+This allows you to connect the Virtuoso container to a specific Docker network for communication with other containers.
 *   `--wait-ready`: Wait until Virtuoso is ready to accept connections.
 *   `--detach`: Run container in detached mode.
 *   `--force-remove`: Force removal of existing container with the same name.